-There may be unwanted situation like this, when the local police or the SWAT team got any misleading information about the game and enter the field.
-That could possibly be a dangerous situation, until the police team get convinced that this is a game not real thing.
+There may be an unwanted situation like this when the local police or the SWAT team got any misleading information about the game and enter the field.
+That could possibly be a dangerous situation until the police team gets convinced that this is a game, not a real thing.

 So, what to do if the police enter the field?